zhenyayurchik/react-star-db/README.md

 # star-db
-The app uses the API of a stranger, hoc, propsTypes
+The app uses the API of a stranger, hoc, propsTypes, router